single-spa/single-spa.js.org/website/versioned_docs/version-5.x/recommended-setup.md

 [Example CI configuration files](https://github.com/single-spa/import-map-deployer/tree/master/examples)

 Microfrontends are built and deployed completely independently.
 This means that the git repository, CI, build, and deployments all occur without going through a centralized repository.
-For this reason, monorepos are not encouraged for microfrontends since monorepos may only have one CI for all of the packages in the repo.
+For this reason, monorepos are not encouraged for microfrontends.
+CI for monorepos can be configured to only build and deploy the packages that have changed but it is often more complex.
+Modern CI platforms such as [AWS Amplify](https://aws.amazon.com/blogs/mobile/set-up-continuous-deployment-and-hosting-for-a-monorepo-with-aws-amplify-console/) and [Vercel](https://vercel.com/blog/monorepos) are starting to have built-in support for monorepos however.

 There are two steps to deploying a microfrontend.